coryetzkorn/twitter-algorithm/README.md

 # Twitter Algorithm

-Our algorithm has been a secret since Twitter first began in 2006, but at the request of our new owner, Elon Musk, our algorithm is now in the public domain.
+Elon Musk recently purchased twitter and has decided to make our algorithm fully open source.
 We've put it on GitHub for the world to scrutinize and remix.

 > "Free speech is the bedrock of a functioning democracy, and Twitter is the digital town square."